m-lab/website/_posts/blog/2020-07-15-long-term-schema-support-standard-columns.md

 ### Universal Gardener Service

-Our [etl-gardener](https://github.com/m-lab/etl-gardener/){:target="_blank"} service provides services for maintaining and reprocessing M-Lab data.
+Our [etl-gardener](https://github.com/m-lab/etl-gardener/){:target="_blank"} service maintains and reprocesses M-Lab data.
 This service is being simplified to create a single deployment across our internal projects, and reduce the number of components in the original pipeline to just the parsers, the gardener service, and job state in Datastore.

 ### Uniform Naming of Services and Data Types